comerge/coding-day-backend/README.md

 1. `GET /public/users/{id}`
         Should deliver a JSON object of a single user with the given id (all fields).
 2. `POST /public/users`
         Should create a new user.
-Note: the sample schema doesn't contain user credentials, think about how you would store it in the DB.
+Keep in mind that the database will create a primary key (ID) for you.
 3. `GET /public/teams`
         Should deliver a list of teams with three fields per team: id, name and number of users in the team.
+        First fetch all teams and then count the number of users for each team separately.
+Performance is not a issue here.
 4. `GET /public/teams/{id}`
         Should deliver a JSON object of a single team with the given id (all fields) together with a list of users of the team.
 5. `GET /public/news`